tinesoft/spring-esdata-loader/junit-jupiter/README.md

-# spring-esdata-loader-junit-jupiter submodule
+# spring-esdata-loader-junit-jupiter

 **JUnit Jupiter** implementation of the library.

-The module is all you need  to start using the library with the new **JUnit Jupiter**.
-It defines an Extension named `LoadEsDataExtention` that you can use to insert data into your ES server, before all tests are run (class level), or just before a specific test is run (method level).
+The sub-module is all that is needed to start using the library with the brand new **JUnit Jupiter**.
+It defines an `Extension` named `LoadEsDataExtention` that can be used to insert data into Elasticsearch, before all tests are run (class level), or just before a specific test is run (method level).

 Here is an example: